Original operating instructions

 |Do not drop the battery.
 Never use a battery that has suffered an impact or is damaged in any other way.

-Product informationproducts are designed for professional users and only trained, authorized personnel are permitted to operate, service and maintain the products.
+Product informationHilti products are designed for professional use and may be operated, serviced and maintained only by trained, authorized personnel.
 This personnel must be specifically informed about the possible hazards.
 The product and its ancillary equipment can present hazards if used incorrectly by untrained personnel or if used not in accordance with the intended use.

 The type designation and serial number are printed on the rating plate.